fsepteixeira/FoolHD/FoolHD/Readme.md

 ```

 ### Outputs
-* Adversarial audio files saved with the same name as the original audio files in
+* Adversarial audio files saved with the same name as the original audio files in FoolHD/samples directory
 * Metadata